xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 There are must-have and nice-to-have requirements for a modern chat app.
 The best way to enumerate the functional requirements for a feature is to use [user stories](https://www.mountaingoatsoftware.com/agile/user-stories).
 As a user, I want to be able to send and receive messages so that I can communicate with other users.
 More specifically,

-- When I first open the chat app, I want to see the most recent messages exchanged me and the other user.
+- When I first open the chat app, I want to see the most recent messages exchanged between me and the other user.
 - I want to be able to draft a new message and send it to the other user.
-- I want to see the new message I sent appear in the chat app immediately after I send it.
+- I want to see the new message I sent to appear in the chat app immediately after I send it.
 - I want to see the new message the other user sent appear in the chat app immediately after the other user sends it.
 - When the other user sees my message, I want to immediately see the message marked as read.
 - When I scroll up in the chat app, I want to see older messages appear.